aspose-words/Aspose.Words-Documentation/python_via_dotnet/_index.md

 Aspose.Words supports most of the popular document formats such as DOC, DOCX, RTF, HTML, Markdown, PDF, XPS, EPUB, and others.

-With Aspose.Words for Python via .NET, you can generate, modify, convert and render documents without third-party applications or Office Automation.
+With Aspose.Words for Python via .NET, you can generate, modify, convert, and render documents without third-party applications or Office Automation.

 ------